 Air quality regulators generally view air pollutants in three categories:

 Air toxics are a group of pollutants that cause or may cause cancer or other serious health effects or adverse environmental and ecological effects.
-Air toxics include, but are not limited to, the Hazardous Air Pollutants (HAPs) specified in the Clean Air Act Amendments.
+Air toxics are also known as Hazardous Air Pollutants (HAPs) which are specified in the Clean Air Act Amendments.
 There are no state or federal standards for individual air toxics, but the Clean Air Act requires the Environmental Protection Agency to develop National Emission Standards for Hazardous Pollutants (NESHAP) to reduce overall air toxic emissions.
-The MPCA measures the amount of many air toxics in the air, focusing on three major categories: volatile organic compounds (VOCs), metals, and polycyclic aromatic hydrocarbons (PAHs).
+The MPCA measures the amount of many air toxics in the air, focusing on two major categories: volatile organic compounds (VOCs) and metals.
 The MPCA also collects and reports on emissions of air toxics from major sources in Minnesota.

 These are chemicals that contribute to warming of the earth’s atmosphere and climate change.
 The MPCA tracks and reports emissions for six greenhouse gases: carbon dioxide (CO₂), nitrous oxide (N₂O), methane (CH₄), sulfur hexafluoride (SF₆), and two classes of compounds known collectively as hydrofluorocarbons (HFCs) and perfluorocarbons (PFCs).